SM 32x375 [2xM8] / N42 - magnetic roller

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-Apart from immense power, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-- They do not lose their power (of the magnet).
-After about 10 years, their power decreases by only ~1% (theoretically),
+- They do not lose power over time - after 10 years, their power decreases by only ~1% (theoretically),

-- They are highly resistant to demagnetization by external magnetic field,
+- They protect against demagnetization caused by external magnetic sources very well,

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- They possess very high magnetic induction on the surface of the magnet,
+- They have very high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

 - They can break when subjected to a powerful impact.
 If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,